sioiokwong/apps/get-involved/ABOUT.md

 **Innovation**

-Our community sustainability page is innovative and creative and takes a novel approach by bringing together innovative tools and information to evoke climate empathy and become the catalyst for action.
+Our community page  is innovative and creative and takes a novel approach by bringing together innovative tools and information to evoke climate empathy and become the catalyst for action.

 **Clarity**